How High is Machu Picchu and What’s the Risk of Altitude Sickness?

 Another alternative we strongly recommend is if travelling to Cusco from Lima try to follow Peru Hop’s route along the coast and up to Cusco from the beautiful city of Arequipa rather than a direct flight.
 Gradual increases in altitude via road transport are known to greatly reduce sickness.
 Time at intermediate altitudes will give you a chance to acclimatise to the thinner air and help prevent, any issues when visiting the UNESCO heritage site.

 Altitude Sickness and the Inca Trail to Machu Picchu

 If you’ll be trekking the classic Inca Trail to Machu Picchu, altitude sickness is once again an issue.

 The Inca Trail begins at an altitude of about 2,800 meters.
 It does dip below that on its way to Machu Picchu, but it also climbs to well above 3,000 meters.
 The first and highest of the mountain passes is Dead Woman’s Pass, which takes trekkers up to 4,200 meters above sea level.
 The second is Runkuraqay, at a height of about 3,900 meters.

 Inca Trail trekkers should definitely take the time to acclimatize properly before Cusco in Arequipa and certainly before beginning the trek.

-If you are (still?) interested in a trek to this epic site we suggest you check out FindLocalTrips.com a tour comparison website with heaps of info and all the different options for taking treks and tours from Cusco.
+If you are interested in comparing other operators for this trek to Machu Picchu, we suggest you check out FindLocalTrips.com a tour comparison website with heaps of info and all the different options for taking treks and tours from Cusco.